agoldst/litdata-vagrant/README.md

 Running Shiny
 -------------

-* In your browser, use `localhost:3838` to connect to the shiny servers.
-To edit your shiny project, use the mapped folder in `vagrant\rstudio-shiny-server-on-ubuntu\shiny-server`; you do not have to do any work in the Ubuntu-box.
+* In your browser, use `localhost:3838` to connect to the Shiny servers.
+To edit your Shiny project, use the mapped folder in `vagrant\rstudio-shiny-server-on-ubuntu\shiny-server`; you do not have to do any work in the Ubuntu-box.
-* You can connect to shiny in your network, if the port 3838 is open.
+* You can connect to Shiny in your network, if the port 3838 is open.
 See the RStudio server installation instructions how to change the port.
-* On each system start, a script checks if there are new user-installed shiny applications in the `vagrant/R` path, and creates links to these displayed in the index page when shiny is started.
+* On each system start, a script checks if there are new user-installed Shiny applications in the `vagrant/R` path, and creates links to these displayed in the index page when Shiny is started.
 When you install a new application with Shiny apps, these are only visible in the index after a `vagrant reload`.
 The script tries to find a useful name, avoiding the ubiquitous `shiny` for display in the index page.

 Running RStudio